Rasoolpura metro station

 Rasoolpura metro station is located on the Blue Line of the Hyderabad Metro in India.
-It is near to Hyderabad Metro Rail Bhavan, Begumpet Traffic Police station, Minister's Road, US Visa Office, Begumpet Hockey stadium, Police Lines road and CITI bank.
+It is near to Hyderabad Metro Rail Bhavan, Begumpet Traffic Police station, Minister's Road, US Visa Office, Begumpet Hockey stadium, Police Lines road and Citibank.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 Rasoolpura elevated metro station situated on the Blue Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.